Prince William pours a pint, meets public before coronation

 Hundreds of royal fans — some hailing from China, Canada and the United States — lined the streets of Soho, hoping for a glimpse of the couple, a handshake or a brief chat.

-Kate told well-wishers that her eldest child, Prince George, was excited about the coronation.
-The 9-year-old royal, who is second in line to the throne after his father, will carry Charles' robes as one of the king's four pages of honor on Saturday.
+Kate told well-wishers that her eldest child, Prince George, was “excited” about the coronation.
+The 9-year-old royal, who is second in line to the throne after his father, is expected to carry Charles' robes as one of the king's four pages of honor on Saturday.

 George and his younger siblings Princess Charlotte and Prince Louis attended a rehearsal for the ceremony alongside other members of the royal family on Wednesday.